shopsys/shopsys/docs/storefront/caching.md

 1. **Schema**: The GraphQL introspection schema.
 2. **Keys**: This is a mapping between GraphQL types and their keying functions.
 3. **Updates**: This provides update logic after mutations.
 It determines how the cache should be invalidated or updated after specific mutations like `Login`, `Logout`, `AddToCart`, etc.
-4. **Optimistic**: For some mutations like `ChangeTransportInCart` and `ChangePaymentInCart`, the module provides optimistic updates.
+4. **Optimistic**: The module provides optimistic updates for some mutations like `ChangeTransportInCart` and `ChangePaymentInCart`.
 This means even before the mutation result comes back from the server, the cache is updated in an optimistic manner based on certain assumptions.

 ### Utility Functions

 - `invalidateFields`: Given a cache instance and a list of fields, this function invalidates these fields in the cache.
 This can be useful after certain operations, like a user login or logout, where you might want to invalidate cached data to fetch fresh data from the server.
 - `manuallyUpdateCartFragment`: Manually updates the cart fragment in the cache.
 - `clearComparisonQueryFragment` & `clearWishlistQueryFragment`: Clear the comparison or wishlist fragment from the cache.
-- `getOptimisticChangeTransportInCartResult` & `getOptimisticChangePaymentInCartResult`: These functions provide the optimistic results for the respective mutations.
+- `getOptimisticChangeTransportInCartResult` & `getOptimisticChangePaymentInCartResult`: These functions provide optimistic results for the respective mutations.
 - `getPaymentFromTransport`: Helper function to get a specific payment method from a transport based on its UUID.

 When using this module, ensure you're familiar with the URQL graph cache and its related concepts.
 It's also crucial to be aware of the GraphQL schema and the generated GraphQL types, as they play a vital role in how the cache is managed.

 ## Redis GraphQL cache

 This cache is used for selected queries and is intended for server-side only.
-The goal is to improve server-side performance of the Storefront.
+The goal is to improve the server-side performance of the Storefront.

 ### How does it work

-The cache is set via a graphql directive `@_redisCache` which accepts TTL in seconds.
+The cache is set via a graphql directive `@_redisCache`, which accepts TTL in seconds.

 The custom URQL fetcher tries to read the data from the cache, if it does not find it, it calls the API.